2.34 FAQ-468 My Origin project file is very slow to work with. How can I improve this?

 - Sparklines are "thumbnail" graphs that can be displayed in the worksheet column.
 If you have a large project file with many workbooks, and those workbooks contain sparklines (displayed or hidden), your system may perform poorly or become unresponsive.
 For information, see How can I remove sparklines from an Origin project file (OPJ) that is very slow?

 - If you have a big project file that periodically freezes, this may be caused by the Autosave feature.
-To turn off Autosave, click Preferences:Options, select the Open/Close tab and uncheck Autosave Unsaved Project (<20 MB) (see the above link for instructions on adjusting the threshold file size).
+To turn off Autosave, click Preferences:Options, select the Open/Close tab and uncheck Autosave Project Every xx Minute(s).

-- Try clearing the Results Log.
-You can open it from the View menu, or use Alt-2 key.
-Right-click and choose Clear All.
+- Try clearing the Results Log ( to display, click View: Results Log or press ALT+2).
 Prior to Origin 8.6, logging for many functions was enabled by default when importing, and thus these entries could accumulate over time.
 If you are concerned about losing the Results Log content, copy content to a Notes window and save it with the project file.
 Beginning with Origin 2020b, Origin will ask to clear the Results Log if you reach 30,000 entries (see system variable @CRL).

 - OPJ files created with some older Origin versions might have some redundant internal objects (empty operations) saved in the file.
 Later versions of Origin fixed this problem but, in particular, files created with version 8.5.1 may still contain many of these redundant objects.
 You can try deleting the empty operations in the OPJ file.
 Click Window:Script Window to open the Script Window, then type the following and press Enter: